 Aim for content that gets more engagement.
 Utilize videos, don’t be afraid to create humorous posts, be informative and reactive.

 Do you enjoy chatting about everything and nothing?
 Then consider doing a podcast.
 10 years ago, they weren’t a big deal, but now, there are more than 29 million podcast episodes on the web.
 According to statistics, more than half of American consumers have listened to at least one episode.
 That’s big!
 What makes them so great is that it’s easy to reach new users who aren’t fans of reading or scrolling the web.
 These days, a lot of popular podcasts record their sessions and upload them to YouTube – consider doing so for a shot at targeting two different types of consumers at once.

-In 2022, the answer to ‘what is content’ certainly includes videos.
+In 2023, the answer to ‘what is content’ certainly includes videos.
 The numbers speak for themselves – 96.2% of all internet users watch at least one video per week.
-Regardless of your brand’s shape or size, it’s a must-use form of content.
+Regardless of you or your brand’s audience shape or size, it’s a must-use form of content.
 Many experts predict that in the future, most online content will be videos.
 Now is the best time to jump on the wagon and start making videos yourself.
 With Pivo Pod, most of the hard work is done for you.
-It’s perfect for capturing B-roll or shooting solo.
+It’s perfect for self-shooting vlogs and B-roll.